CaioRecife/desktop/README.pt-BR.md

 ## Como eu posso contribuir para o GitHub Desktop?

-A [CONTRIBUTING.md](./.github/CONTRIBUTING.md) document will help you get setup and familiar with the source.
+O Documento [CONTRIBUTING.md](./.github/CONTRIBUTING.md) will help you get setup and familiar with the source.
 The [documentation](docs/) folder also contains more resources relevant to the project.